 The project started in 2011 with the building of 3 classrooms followed by a bore hole in 2012 and then the addition of solar panels in 2013.
-We are now building staff houses and supplying the centre with sewing machines, carpentry tools and bike repair kits.
+We are now building staff houses, supplying the centre with sewing and knitting machines, carpentry tools and bike repair kits.
 The community is isolated and this project is opening up new opportunities for them and engaging the young people in exciting new projects.
 The solar panels and lights allow access to the rooms in the evenings too.

 The challenges include organising the villagers and making them aware of the possibilities open to them.
 The project is providing new openings for them and is especially aimed at the teenagers and young adults who need to have the chance of embracing new skills.
 The lack of electricity and basic sanitation pose challenges.